vmware-archive/springtrader-cf/README.md

 mytraderweb               started           1/1         1G       1G     mytraderweb.cfapps.io
 ```

-In the above case, the UI is running under the mytraderweb url (mytraderweb.cfapps.io), so we would open this in the browser.
+In the above case, the UI is running under the mytraderweb url (mytraderweb.cfapps.io), so we would open this in a browser.

 Full documentation on using the application can be found in the README files on the master branch [here](https://github.com/cf-platform-eng/springtrader-cf).